Event Tech Case Studies, Applications, Technologies

 Category: Interpretation Equipment

-The latest Interpretation Equipment Info and Simultaneous Interpretation Equipment News.
+Different types of Interpretation, latest Interpretation Equipment Information and Simultaneous Interpretation Equipment News.
 All Conference Interpretation Equipment Technologies explained.

 Interpretation Equipment is used in a broad spectrum of different conferences.
 Interpretation Systems consist of different components like the Interpretation Booth, Interpretation Console, Transmitters / Radiators and wireless receiver.